jpope6/HeyDJ/README.md

 ## Contributing

 I appreciate your interest in contributing to HeyDJ!
-While, for the time being, I'm keeping this project as a solo endeavor, I'm always open to hearing your suggestions and feedback.
+While for the time being, I'm keeping this project as a solo endeavor, I'm always open to hearing your suggestions and feedback.
 If you have ideas or improvements in mind, feel free to share them – your input is valuable.
 Thank you for your understanding!

 ## License